0xcapp3/HYDRA/README.md

 [semaphore image]

-The LED semaphore is an actuator that can be used to signal when the pH or temperature in the growing environment is outside of the optimal range for the plants.
+The LED semaphore is an actuator that can be used to signal when the pH, temperature or pressure in the growing environment is outside of the optimal range for the plants.
 The semaphore can be programmed to display different colors or patterns, depending on the specific conditions in the system.

 #### Oled display